Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/load_analysis/load_analysis.md

 ## Instructions

-+ Using the GelBox 3 through cloned repository
++ Using the GelBox 3 through the cloned repository
     - Launch MATLAB and double click `GelBox.mlapp`.
 It is located under `<repo>app` folder.
     - The `GelBox.mlapp` file starts the MATLAB App Designer, then press <kbd>F5</kbd> to start the application.